A kernel log-rank test of independence for right-censored data: Conclusions

 \section{Conclusions}

 We have introduced a novel non-parametric independence test between right-censored survival times $Z$ and covariates $X$.
 Our approach uses an infinite-dimensional exponential family of cumulative hazard functions, which are parameterized by functions in a reproducing kernel Hilbert space.
-By choosing a expressive Hilbert space of functions, we show that our testing procedure is able to detect any type of dependence, while for very simple Hilbert spaces, we recover ubiquitous approaches such as the Cox-Score test.
-We provide a simple testing procedure based on Wild Bootstrap and show very good experimental results.
+By choosing an expressive Hilbert space of functions, we show that our testing procedure is able to detect any type of dependence, while for simpler Hilbert spaces, we recover ubiquitous approaches such as the Cox score test.
+The test statistic furthermore has an easily computed closed form.
+We provide a simple testing procedure based on the Wild Bootstrap, and demonstrate strong performance on a range of synthetic and real datasets.

+\paragraph{Acknowledgements} We thank David Steinsaltz for the helpful discussions early in the project.
+Also, we thank Nicol\'as Rivera for the helpful discussions and suggestions for this paper.
+Finally, we thank the reviewers for their helpful advice that led to the final version of this manuscript.
+Tamara Fernandez was supported by Biometrika Trust.

-\begin{description} \item[A. Additional experiments] In Section \ref{sec:appendix:type1error} we study the Type-I error, in Section \ref{sec:appendix:power1dimensional} we show additional figures, in Section \ref{appe:deviationsfromthemull} we study the power for small deviations from the null-hypothesis, in Section \ref{sec:appendix:powerhighdimension} we show some of the additional experimental results for high-dimensional covariates, in Section \ref{sec:appendix:varying_censoring} we show experiments for varying censoring percentages, and in Section \ref{sec:appendix:bandwidths} we show experiments for varying bandwidths of the Gaussian kernel. \item[B. Preliminary results:] In this section, and in order for this paper to be self-contained, we review some preliminary results that will be used on our proofs. \item[C. Auxiliary results:] In this section we state some auxiliary results used by the proofs of the main results of the paper. \item[D. Main results:] In this section we prove the main results of the paper. \item[E. Proofs of auxiliary results] In this section we prove the auxiliary results introduced in Section C. \end{description}
+\begin{description} \item[A. Additional experiments] In Section A.1 we study the Type 1 error, in Section A.2 we show additional experiments regarding the power of tests, in Section A.3 we show experiments for varying censoring percentages, and in Section A.4 we show experiments for varying bandwidths of the Gaussian kernel. \item[B. Preliminary results:] In this section, and in order for this paper to be self-contained, we review some preliminary results that will be used in our proofs. \item[C. Auxiliary results:] In this section we state some auxiliary results used for the proofs of the main results of the paper. \item[D. Main results:] In this section we prove the main results of the paper. \item[E. Proofs of auxiliary results] In this section we prove the auxiliary results introduced in Section C. \end{description}